Spherical-S/Runify/README.md

 # Security

 * Windows may detect Runify as a virus, it is a **false positive** and may be ignored.
-* If windows says it protected your PC, you may still run capn/the capn installer by clicking on "More info" then "run anyways"
+* If windows says it protected your PC, you may still run runify/the runify installer by clicking on "More info" then "run anyways"

 # Bugs